 By Melissa Gaskill of Nature magazine

-This article is reproduced with permission from the magazine Nature.
-The article was first published on April 21, 2011.
+This article is reprinted with permission from Nature magazine.
+It was first published on july 4, 2011.